Dear New Member:

 First Prayer

-Face the Gohonzon, chant Nam-Myoho-Renge Kyo three times (Daimoku Sansho), bowing in reverence to the Three Treasures of True Buddhism (the True Buddha, Nichiren Daishonin, the True Law, Nam-Myoho-Renge-Kyo and the Priest, i.e., Nikko Shonin, Nichimoku Shonin and each of the successive High Priests).
-Face east, chant Nam-Myoho-Renge Kyo three times, bow, and recite part A. The portion of part A from "Sho-i sho-ho” to "nyo ze hon-mak͡ ku-kyo to" is always repeated three times.
+Face the Gohonzon, chant Nam-Myoho-Renge Kyo three times (Daimoku Sansho), bowing in reverence to the Three Treasures of True Buddhism (the True Buddha, Nichiren Daishonin, the True Law, Nam-Myoho-Renge-Kyo, and the Priest, i.e., Nikko Shonin, Nichimoku Shonin, and each of the successive High Priests).
+Face east, chant Nam-Myoho-Renge Kyo three times, bow, and recite part A. The portion of part A from "Sho-i sho-ho” to "nyo ze hon-makku-kyo to" is always repeated three times.
 Bow after the third recitation.
-Recite the title of the Juryo chapter (first two lines of part B) omit remainder of part B and recite part C, bowing at the end of part C. Chant three prolonged Daimoku (Hiki-Daimoku, which is pronounced Namu-Myoho-Renge-Kyo, i.e., chant Namu, breath, chant Myoho-Renge-Kyo, Namu, breath, chant Myoho-Renge-Kyo, Namu, breath, chant Myoho-Renge-Kyo).
-Bow, chant Nam-Myoho-Renge-Kyo three times and while bowed, offer the first Silent Prayer.
+Recite the title of the Juryo chapter (first two lines of part B), omit the remainder of part B, and recite part C, bowing at the end of part C. Chant three prolonged Daimoku (Hiki-Daimoku, which is pronounced Namu-Myoho-Renge-Kyo, i.e., chant Namu, breath, chant Myoho-Renge-Kyo, Namu, breath, chant Myoho-Renge-Kyo, Namu, breath, chant Myoho-Renge-Kyo).
+Bow, chant Nam-Myoho-Renge-Kyo three times, and while bowed, offer the first Silent Prayer.
 (The bell is not rung during the first prayer.)

 Second Prayer

 Face the Gohonzon, sound bell seven times.
 Recite part A, sound bell three times.
-Recite parts B, C, chant three prolonged Daimoku and bow.
-Sound bell five times, chant Nam-Myoho-Renge-Kyo three times, bow and offer the second Silent Prayer.
+Recite parts B and C, chant three prolonged Daimoku, and bow.
+Sound bell five times, chant Nam-Myoho-Renge-Kyo three times, bow, and offer the second Silent Prayer.
 This is the only time that the whole sutra is recited straight through.
 (The places indicated for bowing in the first prayer are the same for all five prayers.
 The number of times the bell should be struck is always the same as indicated above, except as indicated in the fifth prayer.)

 Third Prayer